prashant-isbest/Logistic_Regression_projects/README.md

 Project 2 (Click_on_add)

-     In this project I used a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement. and to create a LOGISTIC REGRESSION model that will predict whether or not they will click on an ad based off the features of that user.
+     Using a Advertising data set, predicting whether or not a particular internet user clicked on an Advertisement using a LOGISTIC
+     REGRESSION model on various features of user like Daily Time Spent on Site,Age,Area Income,Daily Internet Usage etc.